-Meet Gina, co-leader of the NJ user group and our lucky millionth badger
+Meet Gina, 3x certified Salesforce Admin, leader of the NJ Trailblazer Community group, and our lucky millionth badger

 How did you become a Salesforce admin?

-I became an accidental admin two years ago when the Salesforce admin at my company moved on.
+I became an accidental admin in 2014 when the Salesforce admin at my company moved on.
 I originally had a business analyst background.
 The admin job landed on my lap and I hit the ground running to learn the ropes.
 When I needed help, I just reached out on the Trailblazer Community and googled my way to an answer.
 That’s how I found Trailhead!

 Learning about Process Builder has been invaluable.
 Other products could only go so far, but now I can setup external integrations with Salesforce.
 Given my business analyst background, workflows and formulas come easily to me, but security and network stuff is not really my forte.
 Recently we ran a health check of our org and didn’t score as high as we’d like.
 I went straight to Trailhead to learn about security and have already started implementing some meaningful changes.
 That’s what I love about Salesforce, there’s always something more to learn.
 The funny thing is that Security Basics turned out to be the millionth badge earned since Trailhead’s launch.
 So I was the lucky millionth badger!
 Oh and my husband is a cat fan, so I made him do the Catter module.
 I’m feline pretty proud of that too.